val-iisc/sketch-parse/README.md

 * For instructions to get annotated sketch dataset, navigate to [exp-src/data/sketch-dataset](https://github.com/val-iisc/sketch-parse/tree/master/exp-src/data/sketch-dataset).
 Pose dataset is present in [`exp-src/data/lists/Pose_all_label.txt`](https://github.com/val-iisc/sketch-parse/blob/master/exp-src/data/lists/Pose_all_label.txt).
 Find instruction regarding pose dataset [here](https://github.com/val-iisc/sketch-parse/tree/master/exp-src/data/lists).

+# Requirements

+This code was developed and tested on an Ubuntu 14.04 machine with pyTorch (v0.1.12).
+We used an NVIDIA TITAN X for training and evaluating our model.

 #### If you use this work, please cite the paper: